parloa/chat-api-spec/README.md

 # Parloa's TextchatV2 OpenAPI Specifiction

-This repository contains [https://www.openapis.org/](OpenAPI) specifiction for Parloa's TextchatV2 API.
+This repository contains [https://www.openapis.org/](OpenAPI) specifiction for parloa's TextchatV2 API.

 ## What is OpenAPI?